haridulai/hacker-news/README.md

 This project uses:

 - Create React App with TypeScript
-- SASS with modular styling and BEM naming convention
+- SASS with module styling and BEM naming convention

 ## Installation